Mac.Robertson Girls' High School

-The Mac.Robertson Girls' High School (also known simply as Mac.Rob or MGHS) is a government-funded single-sex academically selective secondary day school, located in Albert Park, Victoria, Australia.
+The Mac.Robertson Girls' High School (also known simply as Mac.Rob or MGHS) is a government-funded single-sex academically selective secondary day school, in Albert Park, Victoria, Australia.
 Entry for Mac.Rob, which is operated by the Victorian Department of Education, is by competitive academic examination.
-It is unique in its status as a statewide provider for girls in Year Nine to Year Twelve.
+It is unique in its status as a statewide provider for girls in Year 9 to Year 12.
 The equivalent for boys is its brother school, Melbourne High School.
-Each year, up to 8,000 candidates sit the entrance examination for a total of approximately 960 places (across all four schools).
+Each year, up to 8,000 candidates sit for the entrance examination for a total of approximately 960 places available in the four selective entry high schools in Victoria.

 Overview

-In 2001, The Sun-Herald ranked the Mac.Robertson Girls' High School sixth in Australia's top ten girls' schools, based on the number of its alumnae mentioned in the Who's Who in Australia.
+In 2001, The Sun-Herald ranked The Mac.Robertson Girls' High School sixth in Australia's top ten girls' schools, based on the number of its alumnae mentioned in the Who's Who in Australia.
 The Mac.Robertson Girls' High School has a long tradition of academic excellence with Victorian Certificate of Education (VCE) scores propelling the school to be ranked first in the State of Victoria for seven consecutive years from 2002 to 2008, inclusive.
 The school was ranked third in 2009, but reclaimed its No. 1 ranking once again in 2010, 2011, 2013 and 2018.
-Mac.Robertson Girls' High School was ranked second out of all state secondary schools in Victoria based on VCE results in 2018.
+The Mac.Robertson Girls' High School was ranked second out of all state secondary schools in Victoria based on VCE results in 2018.

 History

-The Mac.Robertson Girls' High School began as Melbourne Continuation School, the first government funded secondary school in the state of Victoria, established in 1905 in Spring Street, Melbourne.
-In 1912, it was renamed Melbourne High School.
-Originally a co-educational school, the school was segregated by sex in 1927, with the boys moving to Melbourne Boys' High School in Forrest Hill, South Yarra after the school building was condemned.
+The Mac.Robertson Girls' High School began as the girls' section of Melbourne Continuation School, the first government funded secondary school in Victoria.
+It was established in 1905 in Spring Street, Melbourne and in 1912 it was renamed Melbourne High School.

+By 1920, the Spring Street building was in poor condition and the Department of Education decided to split the school into two single-sex schools.
+In 1928, the boys moved to a new building in South Yarra, and the girls remained at Spring Street.
+The new schools were named Melbourne Boys' High School and Melbourne Girls' High School.